-Are you struggling to recruit and retain top tech talent?
+Are you struggling to recruit and retain top talent?

-As the world becomes more digitalized, demand for top tech talent is growing even higher.
-Thus, tech companies are competing to hire the best tech talents.
+As the world becomes more digitalized, demand for top talent is growing even higher.
+Thus, companies are competing to hire the best talent.
 With the Great Resignation gaining traction, retention is getting tougher.
 Many tech talents are resigning from their jobs to find better and competitive offerings.

 In the simplest terms, an employer of choice is a company that most of the leading industry experts deem to offer the best employee experience, and they wouldn't trade them with another employer.
 Some of the defining characteristics of an employer of choice are favorable organizational culture, engaged employees, competitive pay, and strong leadership.